buudvh/translate_with_gemini_windows/README.md

    - Type or paste text into the "Original Text" box and click "Translate"
    - Use hotkeys to translate selected text from any application
 3. Choose between:
-   - Translation mode: Standard Chinese to Vietnamese translation
+   - Translation mode: Standard Foreign Language to Vietnamese translation
    - Word analysis mode: Detailed linguistic analysis of Chinese words/phrases

 ## Features in Detail